levraimurphy/murphy_interact/Readme.md

     interactDst = 1.0, -- optional
     id = 'myCoolUniqueId', -- needed for removing interactions name = 'interactionName', -- optional
-    groups = {
+    title = 'My Title', -- optional, displays to the left of the pin when options are visible groups = {
         ['police'] = 2, -- Jobname | Job grade
     },